AlbanPerli/Noema-Declarative-AI/README.md

 ### Information

-The type Information is useful to insert some context to the LLM at the right time in the reflexion process.
+The type Information is useful to insert some context to the LLM at the right time in the reflection process.

 | Noema Type | Python Type  | Usage |
 |-----------|-----------|-----------|